 In 2003, the Federal Energy Regulation Commission published 1.6 million emails sent and received by Enron management between 2000 and 2002.
 Research scientists at MIT then purchased the dataset and set about tidying, reformatting and de-duplicating it for public use.

 We took this data and loaded it into the product.
-Today I’m going to use the Enron demo to try and reverse engineer some of the investigation and to understand the management structure of the organization using social network analysis.
+Today I’m going to use the Enron demo to try and reverse engineer some of the investigation to understand the management structure of the organization using social network analysis.

 Contact us to request a free trial.